gemc/home/_documentation/sensitivity/gplugins.md

 ## Plugin options

 Plugins can declare their own GEMC options.
-When `myplugin` is listed under `gsystem` in a YAML file, GEMC probes `myplugin.gplugin` for a `definePluginOptions` symbol **before** command-line and YAML parsing begins.
+GEMC probes the relevant `.gplugin` libraries for a `definePluginOptions` symbol **before** command-line and YAML parsing begins.
 Options declared there appear in `gemc -h`, are saved to the configuration snapshot, and can be set from the command line or YAML like any other option.

+### Runtime digitization and startup option discovery

+The two digitization settings have separate roles:

+- A geometry volume's %%digitization%% value selects the runtime hit-process plugin.
+GEMC loads that plugin after building the geometry and routes the volume's hits to it.
+- The YAML %%gsystem.digitization%% value is a startup override for option discovery.
+Use it when the options plugin name differs from the system name; for example, the `ec` and `pcal` systems both name `ecal` so GEMC can register the shared plugin's options before parsing the rest of the configuration.
+It does not select the runtime plugin for any volume.

+For each YAML %%gsystem%% entry, GEMC first probes `<name>.gplugin`.
+When %%gsystem.digitization%% is present, it also probes `<digitization>.gplugin`.
+Each probe only looks for `definePluginOptions`, so the discovered library may be an **options-only registrar** with no `GDynamicDigitizationFactory` entry point.

+An options-only registrar is useful when one geometry system contains volumes handled by several runtime plugins.
+As a CLAS12-specific example, the Forward Tracker uses `ft.gplugin` to register the option and verbosity domains for `ft_cal`, `ft_hodo`, and `ft_trk` during startup.
+Its geometry-volume %%digitization%% values later cause GEMC to load the corresponding runtime plugins for hit processing.

 ### Declaring options